Lazy Keto Meals That Are Perfect for Busy Weeknights

 Frozen items can be your saving grace when you don’t have time to go grocery shopping.
 Be sure to keep frozen items on hand at all times, for those evenings where you open your fridge only to find that absolutely nothing is in it.

-Frozen shrimp, frozen mixed frozen vegetables, and a bag of frozen cauliflower rice is all you need to toss together a quick stir-fry on a busy weeknight.
+Frozen shrimp, mixed frozen vegetables, and a bag of frozen cauliflower rice is all you need to toss together a quick stir-fry on a busy weeknight.

 Make the Slow Cooker Your Best Friend

 If you work a hectic day job, a slow cooker or Crock-Pot can be the most handy tool on your kitchen counter.
-Simply combine meat, vegetables, and gut-healing bone broth into your slow cooker, set to low for eight hours, and come home to find a nutrient-dense, low-carb soup ready and waiting in your kitchen.
+Simply combine meat, vegetables, and bone broth into your slow cooker, set to low for eight hours, and come home to find a hearty, low-carb soup ready and waiting in your kitchen.